 Two ingredients really make this sandwich great – the fresh bread and the basil infused goat cheese.
 Harmons ciabatta is perfectly chewy with nice caverns of air for the cheese to find it’s way into.
 I also love ciabatta bread with soup as it soaks up just the right amount of broth and still remains crispy!
 The goat cheese mixed with basil is creamy, herby and gives the sandwich flavor that you just can’t get with sliced cheese.
 And if you really want a more decadent sandwich, add some locally made mozzarella (Harmons makes their own) and put this sandwich on the stove or grill it for a toasty treat.

 It just felt right to be enjoying a locally sourced sandwich while overlooking one of the most beautiful local scenes (we hiked to Cecret Lake up by Alta).
 We took it all in – the tastes, sights, smells, and fresh air.
 And feeling blessed with packed up our picnic supplies and headed back down the mountain.
 The land has so much to give us here and we just have to remember to embrace it all and not ever take it for granted.

 - 4 ciabatta rolls, I use Harmons

 - 1/8 teaspoon real salt

-- Slice the rolls in half then spread the goat cheese out on the top slices of each sandwich.
-Add greens/sprouts to the goat cheese, then add the avocado, cucumber or zucchini or a mixture of these.
+Slice the rolls in half then spread the goat cheese out on the top slices of each sandwich.
+Add greens/sprouts to the goat cheese, then add the avocado and cucumber.
 Sandwich the bread together, and slice in half.

 If you would like to participate in Eat Local Week, read the mission on their website EatLocalWeek.org.